dillonpan/nfl-postgreSQL/README.md

      ORDER BY team
     )
 ''')
 printsql()
 ```
 Here's the second method in which we combined them in to a single query with a subquery.
-Note that we needed to create an alias 'a' so players isn't used twice.:
+Note that we needed to create an alias 'a' as the players table is being used twice (and to compare with each other):
 ```
 cur.execute('''
-    SELECT a.team, a.name
+    SELECT a.team, a.name, a.fan_pts
     FROM nfl.players a
     WHERE position = 'RB'
     GROUP BY a.team, a.name